Banco Ambrosiano: After 1981

-In 1981, police raided the office of Propaganda Due Masonic lodge to apprehend the Worshipful Master Licio Gelli and uncover further evidence against Roberto Calvi.
-Calvi was arrested, put on trial, and sentenced to four years in prison.
-However, he was released pending an appeal and retained his position at the bank.
-Other alarming developments followed: Carlo de Benedetti of Olivetti bought into the bank and became deputy chairman, only to leave two months later after receiving Mafia threats and lack of co-operation from Calvi.
-His replacement, a longtime employee named Roberto Rosone, was wounded in a Mafia shooting incident.
-The criminal organization responsible for this shooting was the Banda della Magliana (Magliana Gang) which had taken over Rome's underworld in the late 1970s, and has been related to various political events of the anni di piombo (years of lead).
+In 1981, police raided the office of Propaganda Due to apprehend the Worshipful Master Licio Gelli and uncover further evidence against Roberto Calvi.
+Calvi was sentenced to four years prison.
+He was released pending appeal and retained his position at the bank.
+Carlo de Benedetti of Olivetti bought into the bank and became deputy chairman, only to leave two months later after receiving Mafia threats and a lack of co-operation from Calvi.
+His replacement, longtime employee Roberto Rosone, was wounded in a Mafia shooting.
+The criminal organization responsible was the Banda della Magliana (Magliana Gang) which had taken over Rome's underworld in the late 1970s, and has been linked to political events of the anni di piombo (years of lead).

-In 1982, it was discovered that the bank was unable to account for $1.287 billion (equivalent to $ in present-day terms).
+In 1982 the bank was unable to account for $1.287 billion (equivalent to $ in present-day terms).
 Calvi fled the country on a false passport, and Rosone arranged for the Bank of Italy to take over.
 Calvi's personal secretary, Graziella Corrocher, left a note denouncing Calvi before leaping to her death from her office window.
-Calvi's body was found hanging from Blackfriars Bridge in London on June 18 (see Roberto Calvi#Death).
+Calvi's body was found hanging from Blackfriars Bridge in London on June 18.

 During July 1982, funds to the off-shore interests were cut off, leading to their collapse, and in August the bank was replaced by the Nuovo Banco Ambrosiano under Giovanni Bazoli.
 Pope John Paul II pledged full transparency regarding the bank's links to the Vatican and brought in lay bankers including German financial expert Hermann Abs, a move that was publicly criticized by Simon Wiesenthal, due to Abs' role as top banker to Nazi Germany from 1938 to 1945.
 There was much argument over who should take responsibility for losses incurred by the Old Ambrosiano's off-shore companies, and the Holy See (Vatican) eventually agreed to pay out a substantial sum without accepting liability.

 In April 1992, Carlo De Benedetti, former deputy chairman of Banco Ambrosiano, and 32 other people were convicted of fraud by a Milan court in connection with the bank's collapse.
-Benedetti was sentenced to six years and four months in prison, but the sentence was overturned in April 1998 by the Court of Cassation.
+Benedetti was sentenced to six years and four months in prison.
+His sentence was overturned in April 1998 by the Court of Cassation.

 In 1994, former Socialist Prime Minister Bettino Craxi was indicted in the Banco Ambrosiano case, along with Licio Gelli, head of Propaganda Due, and former Justice minister Claudio Martelli.
-In April 1998, the Court of Cassation confirmed a 12-year sentence for Licio Gelli for the Ambrosiano crash.
+In April 1998, the Court of Cassation confirmed Licio Gelli's 12-year sentence for the Ambrosiano crash.